Salivary glands

 Board review style answer #1

-D. Neoplastic cells express DOG1 and SOX10.
-DOG1 and SOX10 are expressed in benign acinar cells and intercalated duct cells and other salivary gland neoplasms.
-However, strong diffuse expression of these markers can help distinguish acinic cell carcinoma from other salivary gland neoplasms.
-Acinic cell carcinoma is considered low intermediate grade malignancy of salivary glands, although high grade transformation may occur (answer A).
-The majority of cases arise in the parotid gland (answer B).
-Older age at the onset (> 45) and depletion of lymphocytes within the stroma are linked to worse outcomes (answer C).
+C. Neoplastic cells express DOG1 and SOX10.
+DOG1 and SOX10 are expressed in benign acinar cells and intercalated duct cells and other salivary gland neoplasms; however, strong diffuse expression of these markers can help distinguish acinic cell carcinoma from other salivary gland neoplasms.
+Answer A is incorrect because acinic cell carcinoma is considered low intermediate grade malignancy of salivary glands, although high grade transformation may occur.
+Answer B is incorrect because the majority of cases arise in the parotid gland.
+Answer D is incorrect because older age at the onset (> 45) and depletion of lymphocytes within the stroma are linked to worse outcomes.

 Comment Here